-- To renew the existing seniors housing to provide for contemporary, high quality accommodation and facilities with a high level of amenity and accessibility - To provide for increased supply of high quality seniors housing and medium density housing to meet growing demand - To provide quality private communal facilities for the seniors housing community - To provide areas of communal open space as part of the seniors housing development - To provide for extensive landscaped areas to retain the landscape character of the site and provide for high quality outlooks - To provide a new road layout that facilitates safe, convenient and legible access within the site and to the surrounding area - To provide for a high level of connectivity and amenity for pedestrians - To positively respond to the site features, including the bushland fringe and steep topography - To positively respond to the surrounding low density residential built form context and minimise any amenity impacts on adjacent dwellings - To allow for restoration and preservation of Headford House - To ensure bushfire hazards are appropriately managed.
+- To renew the existing seniors housing to provide for contemporary, high quality accommodation and facilities with a high level of amenity and accessibility - To provide Seniors Housing which meets the requirements of the State Environmental Planning Policy (Housing) 2021 and is designed in accordance with the Apartment Design Guide. - To provide for increased supply of high quality seniors housing and medium density housing to meet growing demand - To provide quality private communal facilities for the seniors housing community - To provide areas of communal open space as part of the seniors housing development and the medium density housing development - To provide for extensive landscaped areas to retain the landscape character of the site and provide for high quality outlooks - To provide a new road layout that facilitates safe, convenient and legible access within the site and to the surrounding area - To provide for a high level of connectivity and amenity for pedestrians - To positively respond to the site features, including the bushland fringe and steep topography - To positively respond to the surrounding low density residential built form context and minimise any amenity impacts on adjacent dwellings - To allow for restoration and preservation of Headfort House - To ensure bushfire hazards are appropriately managed.